 Like with all mutts having parents that differ this much in size, there will be a lot of size variation in these dogs.
 The Chipit’s size will therefore depend on which parent provides the more dominant genes.
 Thus, they can be either small or medium dogs.

 Chipits will love to be around their family, like the Chihuahuas.
 In fact, they’re the happiest when they get to enjoy and participate in family activities.
 Never leave them alone!
 Even with Pit Bull genes, Chipits are friendly with familiar kids and other pets.

 Parents: Patterdale Terrier x Pit Bull mix

 No, the Pocket Pitbull isn’t a “miniature Pit Bull,” though they’re very close.
-Rather, these mixes are actually a cross between the Pit Bull Terrier and Patterdale Terrier.
+Rather, these hybrids are the cross between the Pit Bull Terrier and Patterdale Terrier.
 And as you can guess, there’s a lot of confusion with this hybrid.

 Pocket Pitbulls have powerful broad heads and jaws, as inherited from Pit Bulls.
 However, they may have a more wedge-shaped skull and narrower muzzle.
-And despite being called “pocket dogs,” they’re sneaky athletic and agile.
+And despite being called “pocket” dogs, they’re a lot more athletic and agile than they look.